-SUMMARY: NMFS received an application from Statoil USA E&P Inc. (Statoil) for an Incidental Harassment Authorization (IHA) to take marine mammals, by harassment, incidental to a proposed open water marine seismic survey in the Chukchi Sea, Alaska, between July through November 2010.
-Pursuant to the Marine Mammal Protection Act (MMPA), NMFS is requesting comments on its proposal to issue an IHA to Statoil to take, by Level B harassment only, twelve species of marine mammals during the specified activity.
+SUMMARY: NMFS received an application from Statoil USA E&P Inc. (Statoil) for an Incidental Harassment Authorization (IHA) to take marine mammals, by harassment, incidental to a proposed open water shallow hazards survey in the Chukchi Sea, Alaska, between July through November 2011.
+Pursuant to the Marine Mammal Protection Act (MMPA), NMFS is requesting comments on its proposal to issue an IHA to Statoil to take, by Level B harassment only, thirteen species of marine mammals during the specified activity.

-DATES: Comments and information must be received no later than July 8, 2010.
+DATES: Comments and information must be received no later than June 23, 2011.

-ADDRESSES: Comments on the application should be addressed to Michael Payne, Chief, Permits, Conservation and Education Division, Office of Protected Resources, National Marine Fisheries Service, 1315 East West Highway, Silver Spring, MD 20910.
-The mailbox address for providing email comments is PR1.0648-XW13@noaa.gov.
-NMFS is not responsible for e mail comments sent to addresses other than the one provided here.
-Comments sent via e mail, including all attachments, must not exceed a 10 megabyte file size.
+ADDRESSES: Comments on the application should be addressed to Michael Payne, Chief, Permits, Conservation and Education Division, Office of Protected Resources, National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910.
+The mailbox address for providing e-mail comments is ITA.Guan@noaa.gov.
+NMFS is not responsible for e-mail comments sent to addresses other than the one provided here.
+Comments sent via e-mail, including all attachments, must not exceed a 10-megabyte file size.